Cassia County School District #151

 2nd grade: 2:00-2:15

-3rd grade: 1:45-2:00
+3rd grade: 2:15-2:30

 Good attendance at school is an extremely important aspect of each student’s education.
 Faithful attendance ensures that students are receiving consistent instruction in the essential academic skills.
 The district’s attendance policy states that students are required to be in attendance at school at least 90% of the time that school is in session during the regular school year.
 The school board may deny a promotion to the next grade when a student is not in school at least 90% of the days school is in session.

 We recognize the fact that absences from school may be necessary under certain conditions.
-However, every effort should be made by students and their parents to ensure good attendance and to limit absences or tardiness.
+However, every effort should be made by students and their parents to ensure good attendance and to limit absences and tardiness.
 Please make every effort to document all applicable abscesses with Dr. notes.

 Our Attendance Office Personnel will send a letter home quarterly if your child goes over or is close to 10% days missed.